jital94/puzzles/index.md

 **First 3 people to send in correct solutions will be featured in Hall of Fame on this site and will get a surprise voucher**

 Each problem is described in 2 parts.
 First part is the puzzle part which you can solve using general knowledge.
-For the second part, you might need to write the code in the programming language of your choice.
+For the second part which is bonus, you might need to write the code in the programming language of your choice.

 If you do not know coding, no issues.
-You can just mail me the first part of solution and you will be eligible for vouchers.
+You can just mail me the first part of solution and you will still be eligible for vouchers.

 So let the games begin !!!!